HOPS: High-order Polynomials with Self-supervised Dimension Reduction for Load Forecasting: Introduction

 Our contributions can be summarized in the following three aspects.
 First, drawing on concepts of self-supervised dimension reduction and low-rank approximation, we introduce a dimension reduction approach for the high-order terms of the polynomial model.
 This method enables us to achieve superior forecasting accuracy while significantly reducing the number of required parameters.
 Secondly, we introduce a Conjugate Gradient-based (CG) optimization algorithm, which facilitates a more efficient and rapid solution to our improved polynomial model.
 Thirdly, our approach eliminates the need for complex interaction variable construction.
 Through numerical experiments, we demonstrate that our model can achieve superior performance compared to its counterparts even with fewer variables.

-All numerical experiments are conducted on the ISO New England dataset.
+All numerical experiments are conducted on datasets from the ISO New England.
 The results demonstrate that the proposed method high-order polynomials with self-supervised dimension reduction (HOPS) exhibits significant advantages over the benchmark and several competitive comparison models.

 The remainder of this paper is organized as follows: Section II presents the fundamental methodology, including the mathematical formulation of the basic multivariate higher-order polynomial model and the self-supervised dimensionality reduction method.
 Related properties are also discussed in this section.
 Section III details the algorithm designed to accelerate computation for HOPS.
 Section IV outlines the experimental configuration, results, and analysis.
 Section V concludes our work and discusses potential future research directions.
-Finally, the Appendix \footnote{ Due to limited space, Appendix will be provided in a subsequent revision. } includes proofs and statements related to the properties mentioned in Section II.
+Finally, the Appendix includes proofs and statements related to the properties mentioned in Section II.